ValentinChb/DTUWEC/README.md

-# DTU Wind Enenergy Controller modified for power tracking and co-simulation
+# DTU Wind Energy Controller modified for power tracking and co-simulation

 This is a branch of the Basic DTU Wind Energy Controller: https://gitlab.windenergy.dtu.dk/OpenLAC/BasicDTUController